GSA/project-open-data-dashboard/documentation/main.md

 <span id="datajson_content_type"></span>
 #####Content-Type

 The [Content-Type](http://en.wikipedia.org/wiki/Content-Type) is how the server announces the type of file it is serving at the requested URL.
 Usually it won't break anything if this is set incorrectly, but some applications may need to be set to force it to be read as JSON even if it announces it's something else.
-This is very similiar to how a file extension on a file identifies the file type.
+This is very similar to how a file extension on a file identifies the file type.
 Yes, the URL says data.json, but the browser just sees that as an arbitrary URL.
 The Content-Type is what identifies the actual file type.
 Setting this incorrectly would be like if you had a file named graph.pdf that was actually a CSV spreadsheet file.

 The [character encoding](http://en.wikipedia.org/wiki/Character_encoding) should also be specified as part of the Content-Type.
 This encoding should match the actual encoding of the text in the file.
 The correct character encoding for [JSON](http://json.org/) is always unicode, preferably [UTF-8](http://en.wikipedia.org/wiki/Utf-8).